 As a distance student, I will uphold the community values as outlined above and in the Student Handbook

 1. Meet with your academic advisor to ensure each class meets program requirements.

-2. Ensure that you have reliable computer and internet access for the duration of your course(s).
+2. Ensure that you have a computer with current software and reliable internet access.
 Review technical requirements here.

 4. Access your Andrews email several times a week, and keep your contact information updated.

-5. Schedule regular study and meet all course requirements before your deadlines.
+5. Schedule regular study in order to complete all course requirements before the end dates.

-6. Follow directions in your course to hand in work, arrange exams, get help, and request transcripts.
-Contact your instructor (find contact info in course space) if you need help.
+6. Follow directions in your course to hand in work, arrange exams, and request transcripts.
+Use contact information in course space to get help.
+Be proactive & persistent.

 7. Academic integrity is expected of all students.
 See the AU Bulletin - Academic Integrity section for more information.